KarlHajal/Raymarcher/README.md

 ### Lighting
 ![Shading scene from the exercise sessions rendered in our engine](Report/images/Shading.png)

-We implemented basic phong lighting and reflections in the same way we did in the ray tracing exercises, so we will only elaborate on the following sections which describe novel aspects in lighting and shading.
+We implemented basic phong lighting and reflections.
+We elaborate on some aspects below:

 ### Soft Shadows